Get Schooled

 What is a Tribal College and/or University?

-TCUs were created specifically for Native American students, who had traditionally been pushed out of or excluded altogether from higher education.
+TCUs were created specifically for Native students, who had traditionally been pushed out of or excluded altogether from higher education.
 The first TCU, established in 1968, was Diné College on the Navajo Nation in Arizona.

-TCUs are essential not only to Native American students, but to all of higher education in the U.S. While they provide a high-quality college education to students of all races and ethnicities, TCUs are important because they specifically create space to practice and honor Native American traditions, languages, and history - things that had been historically suppressed and eliminated in higher education.
+TCUs are essential not only to Native students, but to all of higher education in the U.S. While they provide high-quality college educations to students of all races and ethnicities, TCUs are important because they specifically create space to practice and honor Native American traditions, languages, and history– things that were historically suppressed or eliminated in higher education.
+TCUs intentionally make space for Native students who want to receive a degree, enrich their knowledge about their culture, and meet other students who share some of their experiences and values.

 Frequently asked questions about TCUs